Chock It Up To…

-This was her first apartment!
+This was her first flat!
 This was where she'd first struck out on her own.
-This was… This was where she and Parvati and shared magazines and downed tubs of ice cream as the pain called for and where she and her best mate had been the adult versions of their old schoolgirl selves.
-They'd even invited P's twin, Padma, over a few times…okay, so it was more to doll the girl up and prepare her for a real life when shy Padma had begun dating Dean Thomas, but whatever.
+This was… This was where she and Parvati had shared magazines and downed tubs of ice-cream as the pain called for and where she and her best mate had been the adult versions of their old, schoolgirl selves.
+They'd even invited Parvati's twin, Padma, over a few times…okay, so it was more to doll the girl up and prepare her for a real life when shy Padma had begun dating Dean Thomas, but whatever.
 There were so many memories here.

-Lav glanced back at the small kitchen's window and stared out at the city's hazy smog floating above the building-tops.
+Lavender glanced back at the small kitchen's window and stared out at the city's hazy smog floating above the building tops.
 Maybe it wouldn't be so bad leaving this place after all…

-"Very unbecoming of a lady," Lucius stated.
+"Very unbecoming of a lady," Lucius stated, his monotonous tone of voice giving nothing away as he eyed Lavender.
 He gave Parvati a disgruntled look.
 "Of two ladies, really."
 He turned back to Lavender.
 "Come with me."

 She found her voice.
 "What?
 No!
 No, I will not—"

 He turned and left.
-Lav exchanged a look with her friend and hopped up, unsure of what was going to happen.
-Hell, she'd have enough to deal with just explaining things to P when she returned.
+Lavender exchanged a look with her friend and hopped up, unsure of what was going to happen.
+Hell, she'd have enough to deal with just explaining things to Parvati when she returned.

 If she returned.